The Caribbean Regional Climate Centre

 Email: rcc@cimh.edu.bb

-/in Long Range Forecasts, SPI Outlook /by Wayne DepradineSPI Monitor October 2014
+/in CariCOF Climate Outlooks, Climate Outlook Newsletter, Long Range Forecasts /by Wayne DepradineSPI Monitor March 2015

-Normal to below normal conditions dominated the islands of the eastern Caribbean for the six month period.
-Trinidad, Grenada, Anguilla, St. Maarten and St. Croix were normal; Tobago, Barbados and St. Kitts abnormally dry; St Vincent and Dominica severely dry; and St. Lucia and Antigua moderately dry.
-Conditions in Guyana ranged from very wet in the northwest to exceptionally dry in the east, but both Puerto Rico and Aruba were normal.
-Conditions in Jamaica ranged from normal in the west to extremely dry in the east, while Grand Cayman was abnormally dry.
-Normal to moderately dry conditions existed across Cuba.
-Belize was abnormally dry in the south and normal in the north.
+The islands of the eastern Caribbean were dominated by normal to below normal rainfall for the twelve month period.
+Trinidad was moderate to extremely dry; Tobago, Grenada, Barbados, St. Kitts, Anguilla, St. Maarten and St. Croix normal; St. Vincent, St. Lucia and Antigua moderately dry; and Dominica exceptionally dry.
+Rainfall in Guyana ranged from extremely wet in the north to moderately dry in the south.
+Aruba was slightly dry, while Puerto Rico was slight to moderately wet.
+Conditions in the Dominican Republic ranged from moderately dry in the south to normal in the north, but for Jamaica they were from slightly wet in the west to moderately dry in the east.
+Grand Cayman was moderately dry.
+Normal to severely dry conditions existed over Cuba, while over Belize these were from moderately dry in the south to slightly wet in the north.

 Disclaimer